senbox-org/s1tbx/beam-reader-tests/README.txt

     It is helpful for developer if they don't have the complete test data set on their developer machine.

 -Dbeam.reader.tests.log.file=<Path_To_LogFile>
     Specifies the path the log file shall be written to.
-If not given not log file will be created.
+If not given no log file will be created.